I am taking part in a free online course to improve my writing and blogging skills. Today’s writing prompt is Google Analytics.

-For the last year I have used the WordPress.com analytics provided via the JetPack plugin.
-It may not be as feature rich as Google Analytics but it get the job done.
-One of the lessor known features of JetPack is that each user gets a customized Year in Review annual report each year.
+For the last year, I have used the WordPress.com analytics provided via the JetPack plugin.
+It may not be as feature-rich as Google Analytics, but it gets the job done.
+One of the lesser-known features of JetPack is that each user gets a customized Year in Review annual report each year.
 Go check out my 2014 Annual Report.

-Yesterday, I installed Piwik, an open source web analytics platform.
-The software was easy to install and configure but with only one day of data there isn't much I can say about it as yet.
+Yesterday, I installed Piwik, an open-source web analytics platform.
+The software was easy to install and configure, but there isn't much I can say about it with only one day of data.